Pedro Valverde: Early years

-He was born in Baní on July 5, 1818.
+He was born in Baní on July 5, 1818 into a White Criollo family.
 He was the son of Miguel Valverde and Marcela Lara.
 He grew up, however, in the capital city of Santo Domingo.

 He was part of the Reform Revolution promoted by Charles Rivière-Hérard and opposed the intrigues of the Haitian royalist sector, which attempted to distort the revolutionary movement by sowing discord and unfounded fears, such as the rumor that the reformists sought to enslave blacks.
 In April 1842, pamphlets were distributed in Baní accusing some Dominican reformers of belonging to a supposed faction in favor of annexing the Santo Domingo to New Granada (present-day Colombia).
 Valverde, along with his comrade, Pedro Alejandro Pina, who were carrying out pro-reform propaganda work in San Cristóbal and Baní, were forced to flee the latter town to avoid imprisonment under false accusations of being "pro-Colombian," promoted by elements of the Haitian regime of Jean Pierre Boyer.

 He joined the Dominican independence movement led by Juan Pablo Duarte.
 However, during the persecution led by Hérard, Valverde was arrested along with other patriots and imprisoned in the Ozama Fortress in July 1843.
 Following his release, he rejoined the independence movement.
 Valverde was present at the Puerta del Conde revolt on the night of February 27, 1844, in which the First Dominican Republic was proclaimed.